The Qmod Workshop - Part 2: Higher-Level Concepts

-This is the second part of the Qmod workshop, covering exercises 6 through 10.
+This second part of the Qmod workshop comprises exercises 6 through 10.
 Make sure to go through Part 1 before continuing with this notebook.

 Exercise 6 - Exponentiation and Pauli Operators